 Their customer service is outstanding.
 Don’t like a product?
 They’ll actually refund your purchase price, without you having to ship it back.

 Sign up for emails and you’ll get coupon codes sent to you rather frequently.
-Recent codes are 10% off your purchase, 20% off select brands, etc.
+Recent codes have been 16% off your purchase, 20% off select brands, etc.

 I’m kind of addicted to the deals that this amazing Krazy Coupon Lady app shows you.
 I don’t even need – or want – half of the stuff shown, but the math behind how to get an entire shopping cart for free or just pennies really makes the saver in me kind of giddy!